envygeeks/jekyll-assets/README.md

 gem and put `yui` in place of `uglifier` and/or `sass` in the config file.

 Let's go crazy now!
-Assume you want your blog's `body` background color to be white all the time, but red in December.
-Just add `.erb` suffix extension and you can use ruby to "pre-process" asset, something like this:
+Assume you want your blog's `body` background color to be white all the time, but red if you compiled your web-site in December.
+Just add `.erb` suffix extension and you can use ruby in your asset like this:

 ```
 // file: _assets/stylesheets/app.css.sass.erb